Existing or experienced landlord

 - Location: You should look at whether the location of the property is desirable for people wanting to live in an HMO e.g. near a university, hospital or city centre.
 Different locations will also provide different rental yields.
 Research of the competition is also key.
 If there are lots of untenanted HMOs in the area, it will drive demand down.

 - Tenant profile: The property location may have an impact on the type of tenants attracted to the property.
 If it’s near a university, you may attract students.
-Near a city centre and you may attract working people who wish to live nearer their place of employment.
+Near a city centre you may attract working people who wish to live nearer their place of employment.
 Be aware, not all lenders allow all tenant profiles.
 You should also look to match tenants to ensure they all get along together.

 - The property: Make sure the property is appropriate and desirable for letting.
 If the property is modern and clean it is more likely to attract tenants.
 You should also make sure things like waste disposal and washing facilities are ample.
+The bedrooms and shared facilities should be large enough to be attractive tenants.

 - Rental voids: If the property was vacant, could you afford to pay the mortgage and any bills?
 It’s worth keeping a contingency fund of around 3 – 6 months to make sure everything gets paid should the property be vacant.
 You could also take out an HMO insurance policy to cover voids.